 Sub BatteryCharge() MsgBox "Charger is currently plugged-in" End Sub

-This completes the creation of Class in excel VBA.
+This completes the creation of Class.
 Before we move further, it is advised to change the name of the Class Module.
 Choose any name as per your requirement as we change it to Mobile.

 Now we will write a code in a module where we will see and compare the features and functions of each mobile phone brand.
 For this, we need to add a Module by going there under the Insert menu as shown menu.

-We will get a new module opened with having Option Explicit enabled in this.
-As we are working and creating a VBA Class.
+We will get a new module opened with having Option Explicit enabled in this as we are working and creating a class.
 Now start writing Subcategory in the name of performed functions as shown below.

 We have already defined various features, functions, and methods of all brand mobile phones.
-Now let’s define 3 variables in any name (Preferably in the name of mobile phone brand) and assign it with Mobile.
-Let’s start with iPhone first as shown below.
+Now let’s define 3 variables in any name (Preferably in the name of mobile phone brand) and assign it to Mobile.
+Let’s start with the iPhone first, as shown below.

-By this, we assign the created VBA Class to each dimensional variable of Mobile brand.
-Now for each brand do the same process of assigning created Class.
+By this, we assign the created Class to each dimensional variable of the Mobile brand.
+Now for each brand, do the same process of assigning the Class.

-Now we need to assign all the features of Mobile phone and its value.
-For this, use Set function and assign it a New Mobile as shown below.
+Now we need to assign all the features of the Mobile phone and its value.
+For this, use the Set function and assign it to a New Mobile, as shown below.

 Now open With-End loop for iPhone.
-This is where we will define each attribute of mobile.
+This is where we will define each attribute of the mobile.